Riada125/TripBit/README.md

 - At times the Django API can be very slow, which necessitates giving the user accurate feedback.
 This was mostly implemented, but we did not yet have time to also do so for the search bar, where one cannot search users until the complete user list has loaded and no indication is given when this has occured.

+- There are a couple of instances that require a manual user-refresh.
+For instance, if a user changes their dexterity on their profile, this does not automatically re-render the app, so the navbar will not switch sides until the page reloads.

 ## Lessons learned

 - As seen in the section on potential future features, it was important to know in advance what features we could abandon given the short timeframe and to ensure that doing so would have little implications on the functionality of the other features.

-- Working in a relatively bigger team already, Trello was extremely useful for clearly spelling out tasks and assigning them, which led to very few instances of redundancy and conflicts in our work.
+- Each of us were working in a team of four for the first time.
+Trello was extremely useful for clearly spelling out tasks and assigning them, which led to very few instances of redundancy and conflicts in our work.

 - As Django wraps a lot of functionality, its errors messages can often be somewhat cryptic to decipher.
 It is therefore also necessary to specify more nuanced error information coming back from the API to be able to trace back where things went wrong.
 For example, initially we had multiple instances where Django would simply return a 403 'forbbiden' response to the user.
 When we kept receiving a 403 upon logging in, it took a long time to track down that this was simply due to not putting a / at the end of the API url on the front-end, so a lot of extra information was appended directly to the url that the API could not make sense of.